Complete Guide to Door Phones: What They Are & How They Work

 Wired systems require each in-unit device to be physically connected to the outdoor panel via telephone lines.
 Once a guest presses a button on the entry door phone intercom, that sends a signal to call the phone in the corresponding unit.

 The biggest drawback of wired doorbell phones is that they’re one of the most expensive entry systems to install and maintain.
-And if one component of the system breaks, you may have to replace all the devices in every apartment unit.
+And if one system component breaks, you may have to replace all the devices in every apartment unit.

 Wireless doorbell phones

 Wireless door phones, such as WiFi video doorbell phones, enable wireless connection via an Ethernet cable, cellular network, or Bluetooth.
 Today, connecting wireless door entry phones to the internet is most common.
-Also called IP doorbell phones, wireless doorbell phones follow the Internet Protocol, which enables them to send signals via the internet.
+Also called IP door phones, wireless doorbell phones follow the Internet Protocol, which enables them to send signals via the Internet.

-Since IP phone intercoms can transfer larger amounts of data than wired systems, they often support video calls.
-Modern IP doorbell phone systems connect to tenants’ smartphones, allowing them to open the door or gate using their phones.
+Since IP phone intercoms can transfer more data than wired systems, they often support video calls.
+Modern IP doorbell systems connect to tenants’ smartphones, allowing them to open the door or gate using their phones.

 To provide more complex functionality, IP door entry phones use other internet-related protocols: